 Polymath: Based on your conversations with people in the space, who do you see pushing for increased acceptance and usage of security tokens?

 Ultan: As an entrepreneur myself I'm perhaps biased, but I do think this will be founder-led.
 Startups will want to do things this way because they can save costs for their business.
 They can potentially unlock opportunities they otherwise wouldn't have been able to, and founders could be the driving force to initially create that groundswell of digital securities opportunities.
 It's been mostly entrepreneurs coming to us and saying, ‘I want to do a round and we believe digital securities are the future and want to do an issuance in this way’.

 The other angle that might draw money into digital securities is the remarkable success of crowdfunding platforms, which really demonstrates that retail investors would like to get earlier access into private companies that have previously been exclusively available to VCs.
 I believe digital securities will enable more of that.

-A lot of the building blocks have been put in place, but more than anything, we need a couple of landmark deals to create a blueprint for other founders and investors to follow.
+A lot of the building blocks have been put in place, but we need a couple of landmark deals to create a blueprint for other founders and investors to follow.

 Polymath: When it comes to security tokens, what needs to happen for the market to move forward to the next stage of growth?